The 5 Stages of the Agile Software Development Lifecycle

 Agile development helps DevOps teams thrive, and low-code development platforms provide the environment where the two can unite.

-The Mendix low-code Platform is designed with Agile in mind. and you can fit Mendix into your existing processes in different ways:
+The Mendix low-code platform is designed with Agile in mind.
+You can fit Mendix into your existing processes in different ways:

 • Connect your existing Agile requirements suite